Woofer: Power handling

 An important woofer specification is its power rating, the amount of power the woofer can handle without damage.
 The electrical power rating is not easily characterized and many manufacturers cite peak ratings attainable only for very brief moments without damage.
 Woofer power ratings become important when the speaker is pushed to extremes: applications requiring high output, amplifier overload conditions, unusual signals (i.e., non-musical ones), very low frequencies at which the enclosure provides little or no acoustic loading (and so there will be maximum cone excursion), or amplifier failure.
 In high-volume situations, a woofer's voice coil will heat up, increase its resistance, causing "power compression", a condition where output sound power level decreases after extended high power activity.
 Further heating can physically distort the voice coil, causing scuffing, shorting due to wire insulation deterioration, or other electrical or mechanical damage.
 Sudden impulse energy can melt a section of voice coil wire, causing an open circuit and a dead woofer; the necessary level will vary with driver characteristics.
 In normal listening level music applications, the electrical power rating of woofers is generally unimportant; it remains important for higher frequency drivers.

 There are three types of power handling in loudspeaker drivers, including woofers: thermal (heat), electrical (both covered above), and mechanical.
 The mechanical power handling limit is reached when cone excursion extends to its maximum limit.
 Thermal power handling limits may be reached when fairly high power levels are fed to a woofer for too long, even if not exceeding mechanical limits at any time.
-Most of the energy applied to the voice coil is converted to heat, not sound; all of the heat is ultimately passed to the pole piece, the rest of the magnet structure, and the frame.
+Most of the energy applied to the voice coil is converted to heat, not sound; the heat is passed to the pole piece, the rest of the magnet structure, and the frame.
 From the woofer structure, the heat is eventually dissipated into the surrounding air.
 Some drivers include provisions for better cooling (e.g., vented magnet pole pieces, dedicated heat conduction structures) to reduce increased coil/magnet/frame temperatures during operation, especially high power level conditions.
 If too much power is applied to the voice coil as compared to its ability to shed heat, it will eventually exceed a maximum safe temperature.
 Adhesives can melt, the voice coil former can melt or distort, or the insulation separating the voice coil windings can fail.
 Each of these events will damage the woofer, perhaps beyond usability.